by Paul Wheaton

 An estimating template allows estimators to focus on inputting the specific details of each project instead of building an estimating structure from scratch for each project.
 Instead of wondering “what am I forgetting?”, you’re simply filling in the blanks with project-specific data.

-These templates can be saved in the system, cutting time down even further for construction companies who are dealing with future projects of similar layout and design.
+These electrical estimating templates can be saved in the system, cutting time down even further for construction companies who are dealing with future projects of similar layout and design.
 If you bid on a lot of residential projects or commercial installations with similar requirements, you’re already halfway done before you even start.

 3. Comparing Estimates